Dev-Waqas232/Mastering-Rust/rust-basics/common-programming-concepts/README.md

 - We also need to define the type of the const variable

 - Shadowing means that we can redefine a variable with the same name and the variable defined later will be used and the pre one will be shadowed by the compiler

+## Data types

+- There are 4 Scalar data types, integers, floating-point numbers, boolean and characters

+- There are two compund data types, tuple and array

+- Tuple have fixed length, once defined, they can't grow or shrink

+- Every element in tuple can have his own data type

+- Array have fixed length in rust, and also has same data types for all elements across it